anaclemmer/axon_test/README.md

 By: Ana Clemmer
 ---

 This project is a simple task management system with REST API, built in Rust and using axum for the HTTP server.
+Unfortunately I was not able to compile the project, but I completed it to the best of my ability.
 I learned a lot throughout this project and I'm grateful for the opportunity to expand my horizons with AXON Networks even through this preliminary test!
+Thank you.

 ## Setup Instructions